Renewables ride on the sheep’s back

 In spite of these benefits, concerns persist in some regional areas about landscape impact, noise, and potential effects of renewable energy infrastructure on agriculture.

-RE-Alliance advocates for an energy transformation that delivers long-term benefits for rural Australia.
-One key solution it proposes is funding Local Energy Hubs tasked with guiding communities through the renewable energy transition to ensure better outcomes.
+A key solution it proposes is creation of Local Energy Hubs tasked with guiding communities through the renewable energy transition to ensure better outcomes for locals.

 If funded by the Federal Government, they say these hubs would serve as outreach centres, staffed by trusted locals to help residents and farmers navigate the renewable energy transition.